Medical Student Financing Resources

 Many scholarships and grants are offered by private sources, such as fraternal and religious organizations, labor unions, professional associations, social groups, and ethnic associations.

-Because they are private and therefore not administered by Drexel, it is up to you to research and apply for them on your own.
-The best place to start your research is with any organization with which you or a family member has an affiliation (such as your or your parents' employer, church or religious organization).
+Because they are private, and therefore not administered by Drexel, it is up to you to conduct research and apply on your own.
+The best place to start is with any organization with which you or a family member has an affiliation (such as your or your parent's employer, church, or religious organization).

-Much of your research will involve using the Internet.
-It is important to be careful when reviewing information online.
-Drexel recommends that you do not use any fee-based service to look for private scholarships.
+Much of your research can be completed online, but Drexel recommends that you do not use any fee-based service to look for private scholarships.
 Below are several scholarship search engines that are free:

 Additionally, you may want to review some of the awards offered by the following organizations:

 The United States Armed Forces offer scholarships to medical students who are U.S. citizens.
 Scholarships pay the full cost of tuition each academic year and a stipend for living expenses.
 To accept a scholarship, you must commit to serving in a branch of the U.S. armed forces.

 You can contact the different Armed Forces branches offering scholarships at the following websites: